aptos-foundation/AIPs/aips/aip-lite-account.md

 ### Why are they risks?
 The migration work alters previous assumptions, leading to potential breaks in offchain code that relies on onchain data.
 This could result in significant disruptions if not managed properly.
-Is there a way to mitigate the risks?

 ### Mitigation Strategy
 Similar to the FA migration, proactive measures include notifying and assisting dApp developers to update their code before launching the lite account and initiating the migration.
 This preparation helps ensure a smoother transition and minimizes disruptions.